Guinevere Turner

-Guinevere Jane Turner is an American actress, screenwriter, and film director.
-She has written such films as American Psycho and The Notorious Bettie Page and played the lead role of the dominatrix Tanya Cheex in Preaching to the Perverted.
+Guinevere Jane Turner (born May 23, 1968) is an American actress, screenwriter, and film director.
+She wrote the films American Psycho and The Notorious Bettie Page and played the lead role of the dominatrix Tanya Cheex in Preaching to the Perverted.
+She was a story editor and played recurring character Gabby Deveaux on Showtime's The L Word.

 Early life

 Turner was born in Boston, and is the oldest of six children.
-Her paternal grandmother, Elizabeth Hobbs Turner, was a member of the United States Marine Corps in 1944 during World War II.
+Her maternal grandmother, Elizabeth Hobbs Turner, was a member of the United States Marine Corps in 1944 during World War II.

-Turner spent the first eleven years of her life as part of the Lyman Family, raised in various communes around the U.S. with over 100 members who were devotees of Mel Lyman and who believed they would eventually live on Venus.
-Though Turner acknowledged that the Lyman Family had been portrayed as a cult she argued against using the word to describe them.
+Turner spent the first eleven years of her life as part of the Lyman Family, raised in various communes around the U.S. with over 100 members who were devotees of Mel Lyman.
 In accordance with the customs of the Lyman Family, Turner was not raised by her mother, but she and her younger sister were eventually ejected from the Family after their mother chose to leave.
 Turner considered rejoining the group when she was 18, but eventually chose to attend college.